-Additional Information on PIA Review
+More Information on the PIA Review Process

-In the March 13 SL News Brief, we covered the two main components of the Program Integrity Assurance (PIA) review process - Initial Review and Final Review.
-Because the PIA questions about services asked during Initial Review may seem confusing, we are covering this area in more detail.
+In the March 19 SL News Brief, we covered the two main components of the Program Integrity Assurance (PIA) review process - Initial Review and Final Review.
+In this issue we cover in more detail some of the PIA questions about services asked during Initial Review.